heavyblotto/memorativa/docs/memorativa-design.md

    - Represents a conceptual time state attuned to a reference time (e.g., a natal chart).
    - Example: Superimposing a natal chart with a transit chart to analyze daily events in reference to personal meaning.

 The **percept-triplet model** with **conceptual time state vectors** encodes **6 primary vectors** (3 percept-triplet + 3 time state) and **hundreds of sub-vectors** when considering the multiple correlations, modes, domains, and temporal dimensions within each primary vector.
 The exact number depends on the depth of analysis for each planet, sign, house, and time state.

+In the context of the structure of the prototype, it is possible for each percept-triplet to have the same or different conceptual time states.

 The expanded model allows for richer temporal and conceptual analysis, enabling the system to encode percepts with both spatial and temporal dimensions.

+## Chain-of-thought